blackrushllc/basic/IMPLICIT_IF_BLOCKS.md

 - Newline or ':' immediately after THEN/ELSE signals a multi-statement implicit block.
 - Colons work like newlines: IF cond THEN: PRINT A: PRINT B: END IF is accepted.
 Likewise for ELSE: ELSE: PRINT A: END IF.
 - ELSE IF chains are supported transparently by delegating to parse_stmt() after ELSE IF.

-Optional rollout toggle
-- To ship conservatively, gate the new implicit IF behavior behind a Cargo feature:
-  - Add cfg(feature = "implicit-if-blocks") around the implicit branches (had_terminator path, and ELSE implicit block path).
-  - Default: feature off, so behavior matches today.
-Enable in Cargo features or CI to test.
-- Alternatively, add a Parser field implicit_blocks: bool or implicit_if_blocks: bool, defaulted via parse_with_options().

 Testing plan (matrix)
 - Happy paths: